iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 > I work in Technology Sales, Retail.
 So I wanted an app that would start tracking my locations AUTOMATICALLY to assist me in providing that data needed for my Contact Tracers should the need arise.
 This app FAILS MISERABLY!!!
 It DOES NOT track when I am some place for more than an hour.
 Examples: Work, Gym, Restaurants.
 Don't waste your time on the Android version of this app!!!
 Look elsewhere.
 Samsung S20+ 5G<br> :date: __2020-06-27 04:18:00__

 > Location is in issue for me<br> :date: __2020-06-25 00:03:09__

-> I saw the update that you could manually put in where you have been by the developer in 5/20.
-They said it would be implemented within the next update.
-However, it has now been over a month & time is of the essence.
-A month long wait for a feature that is now allowing a significant amount of people to use the app or provide inaccurate data is unacceptable.
-Please fix this asap or please ND & SD find a new developer.
-As a programmer, the basic first step before release is bug testing.<br> :date: __2020-06-21 11:19:38__